-- 6.1 Introduction as required by the Act the ERPT Member Institutions must comply with a small number of general duties and some specific measures which will be embedded in Procurement Policy but for clarity and to ensure full compliance with the Act are stated below: - 6.2 Contribute to the carrying out our function and the achievement of our purposes the ERPT will analyse the Member Institutions third party expenditure, identify 'EU regulated procurements' (EU Thresholds that apply to the College as an "other public sector contracting authority")17 and 'lower value regulated procurements' [Goods and Services worth more than £50,000 and Works worth more than £2 million (Procurement Reform Act 2014)]18.
+- 6.1 Introduction as required by the Act the ERPT Member Institutions must comply with a small number of general duties and some specific measures which will be embedded in Procurement Policy to ensure full compliance with the Act.
+These are stated below: - 6.2 Contribute to the carrying out of the procurement function and the achievement of our purposes the ERPT will analyse the member institutions third party expenditure, identify regulated procurements worth more than £50,000 and Works worth more than £2 million (Procurement Reform Act 2014)].

-In addition, the ERPT will sort regulated procurements into procurement categories and give consideration to appropriate and effective consultation that aligns individual procurement strategies with the ERPT Member Institutions own aims and objectives and in turn their contribution to the National Outcomes as detailed in the Member Institutions Outcome Agreements.
+In addition, the ERPT will sort regulated procurements into procurement categories and consider appropriate and effective consultation that aligns individual procurement strategies with the ERPT Member Institutions own aims and objectives.
+This will in turn align their contribution to the National Outcomes as detailed in the Member Institutions Outcome Agreements.